 Currently not available.

-Request this book"One of the best books yet published on climate change . . .
+Contact us for further queries."One of the best books yet published on climate change . . .
 The best compact history of the science of global warming I have read."―Bill McKibben, The New York Review of Books

 The world's premier climatologist, Lonnie Thompson has been risking his career and life on the highest and most remote ice caps along the equator, in search of clues to the history of climate change.
 His most innovative work has taken place on these mountain glaciers, where he collects ice cores that provide detailed information about climate history, reaching back 750,000 years.
 To gather significant data Thompson has spent more time in the death zone―the environment above eighteen thousand feet―than any man who has ever lived.